panaarap/hackathon/README.md

 Please start by installing [Python](https://www.python.org/) and [Pip](https://pypi.org/project/pip/).
 We also recommend to install [Jupyter](https://jupyter.org/) for running the examples.

-:warning: The recommended version of Python is 3.7, but it also works with Python 3.9.
+:warning: The recommended version of Python is 3.7, but it also works with Python 3.8 and 3.9.
 Problems occur currently with Python 3.10.

 Afterwards you can clone this git repo:
 ```